Funding

 Mickel Fund

 Mickel Fund grants are distributed twice a year with the sole purpose of improving the lives of others through charitable donations in and around Scotland, and where possible on a global scale, with a focus on five core funding priorities.
-The next deadline is 3rd February.
+Due to open for applications on 19th September.

 • Status: Recurring